 My primary field of research is Old Norse-Icelandic literature, and I have secondary research interests in Old and Middle English literature.
-My first book — Men and Masculinities in the Sagas of Icelanders — was published by Oxford University Press in January 2019.
-I have also published on skaldic poetry, the correspondences between medieval and postmodern modes of textuality, and contemporary medievalism.
-I am currently co-editing a volume entitled Old Norse Masculinities and am working on a project that considers the representation of emotion in saga literature.
+My monograph — Men and Masculinities in the Sagas of Icelanders — was published by Oxford University Press in January 2019 and my co-edited volume — Masculinities in Old Norse Literature — is due to be published by D. S. Brewer in July 2020.

 - Old and Middle English

-- Old Norse
+- Old Norse-Icelandic

 - English Language